kdoore/1335GitBook/drawing-application-logic.md

 ### Overall Project Logic

-- Create a Group of 4 Buttons that function as a group
+- Create an array of 4 Buttons that function as a ButtonGroup to control which pattern is drawn.

 - Create an additional 5th Button that will clear the canvas